How to take the pain out of architecture documentation

 (1) Additional overhead for developers.
 Generally, developers are encouraged to document their decisions and their code, as they work.
 However, not only is this time-consuming, it’s an unpredictable amount of work: the amount of time it takes can vary depending on various factors (including the complexity of the code, the level of detail required, the developer's experience with documentation, and the company’s documentation standards).
 Ultimately, the temptation to “postpone” documentation is very hard to resist, especially when you have a deadline to meet.

 (2) Software architectures are getting more and more complex.
 With the rise of distributed systems, the number of components, services, and technologies that interact with each other has increased exponentially.
-Just think that the average company in 2022 was using over 88 different web apps (source →).
 Capturing all that complexity in one place, with all the needed information to be useful (e.g. versions, dependencies, etc.) can be challenging.

-(3) Systems are often dynamic and constantly evolving.
+(3) Systems are dynamic and constantly evolving.
 Companies are changing at a faster pace than ever to keep up with disruptive technologies, organizational changes, economic shifts, etc. Not only that but in a distributed system, changes to one component can have a cascading effect on the entire system, making it necessary to update a whole host of documents.
-As it’s mentioned in this paper: “Real-world Enterprise Architecture changes too quickly to synchronize to an Enterprise Architecture model”.

 What does good look like?

-- Real-time - It’s a dynamic source of truth for the full architecture of the system, including the architectural debt.
+• Real-time: It’s a dynamic source of truth for the full architecture of the system.
 Any stakeholder can rely on it implicitly, without worrying about outdated and misleading information.

-- Accessible - Some may argue that the code itself is all the documentation you need, but code alone doesn’t provide context for decision-making, and it’s not accessible for non-technical stakeholders.
-Your documentation should also be easy to consume by people with disabilities (e.g. a visual impairment or another difference in ability).
+• Accessible: Some may argue that the code itself is all the documentation you need, but code alone doesn’t provide context for decision-making, and it’s not accessible for non-technical stakeholders, while a link to a dashboard, a diagram, or a user session recordings is.

 We have tried many solutions over the years to ‘cure the pain’.

 Developers have been encouraged to write the documentation themselves.
-This, however, inherently collides with their aspirations: they see themselves as builders, engineers, scientists - asking them to focus on a “boring and less exciting” task like going back to document everything, is like asking them to stop building new bridges and go paint old ones.
+This, however, inherently collides with their role as "builders".
+Asking them to focus on a task like "going back to document everything", is like asking them to stop building new bridges and go paint old ones.

 What if we had a dedicated technical writer?
 Good solution… only now you have a writer chasing the engineers to understand what changes were made and why, which docs need to be updated, etc.